 The Legislative Operating Committee determined that the language in this section of the Law could be simplified, and therefore the following revision should be made:

-- 120.8-2.
-Sanctions and penalties may include: - (d) Suspension.
+(d) Suspension.
 An official may be suspended from performing his or her duties as an official for one (1) consecutive a period of time, not to exceed sixty (60) business days.

 Comments 32 through 33 - Timeframe for Suspensions: